-Both girls and boys enjoy the game in modern lacrosse.
-The girl's game emphasizes skill and ball handling.
+Girls enjoy the game of modern lacrosse and it emphasizes skill and ball handling.
 Since physical contact is penalized in the girl's game, eye and mouth guards are the only protective equipment required.

 Information about the history of lacrosse, the rules and equipment can be found on the US Lacrosse Association's website.

 1st Grade may play up to 2nd grade